Purchase Analysis Report

 After selecting the Location Group(s) and generating the report, you can see the Location Group-specific purchased data in the grouping.

-By clicking that button, a "Manage Filters" window will pop up, from where you will see the following details:
+By clicking that button, a "Manage Filters" window will pop up, from which you will see the following details:

 1. You will see the two tabs: "Store" and "Location Group."